tchapi/ansible-playbooks/README.md

 ## Playbooks

-#### base & deploy

-Ensures that all servers have the correct basis for management, common administrative tasks and standard packages, that they are up to date, and then applies each relevant config to each group.

-The playbook is rather straightforward.
+The playbooks are rather straightforward.

-> Before deploying a new server, you must create a new user `{{ user }}`` (_as root_) and copy your ssh keys :
+> Before deploying a new server, you must make sure that your user has sudo rights, and that your SSH key is authorized for a password-less login

-    useradd -s /bin/bash {{user}} && mkdir /home/{{user}} && chown {{user}}:{{user}} /home/{{user}}
-    passwd tchap
-    mkdir /home/tchap/.ssh && vi authorized_keys
-    cd /root/.shh && vi authorized_keys
-    vi /etc/hostname # change hostname
-    /etc/init.d/hostname.sh start

-This done, when deploying a new server :
+This done, when deploying a new node server for instance:

-    ansible-playbook -v -l myNewServer playbooks/base.yml
+    ansible-playbook -v -l myNewServer playbooks/frontend_node.yml
-    # Then
-    ansible-playbook -l myNewServer playbooks/deploy.yml --ask-vault-pass

 #### mlmmj